Guide to Fundays 2.0

 February 10, 24

 Points and Prizes

 Starting Sunday, February 24 and ending April 28, each participant 18 years old or under can accumulate points for participating in the Fundays, and by improving their knowledge (MMs).
-In May, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating CDI children anywhere in the world who get the most food project points above a minimum point threshold.
+In early July, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating children who get the most food project points above a minimum point threshold.
 Children get project points for the following: